arturdryomov/pages/content/posts/2018-11-07-reactive-pipelines.md

 # Is It Worth It?

-I cannot say for everyone, but my answer is definitive Yes.
+I cannot say for everyone, but my answer is a definitive Yes.

-Thinking about reproducing the same interactions as above on callbacks and listeners cause a headache.
+Thinking about reproducing the same interactions as above using callbacks and listeners cause a headache.
 Replicating a reactive feedback without reactive approach most likely will lead to an unscalable mess.
-Nobody on the team will eventually know what is going on.
+Nobody on a team will eventually know what is going on.

-There is a number of concepts FRP brings on a table which are hard to beat or even replace.
+There is a number of concepts FRP brings on a table which are hard to beat or just replace.

 * Declarative scalable API.
 Operators mutate the state from the input and provide the output.
 No side-effects, no unpredictable behavior.
-The process is streamlined, easily readable and stable.
+The process is streamlined.
 * Ridiculously easy multi-threading.
 Since there are no side-effects each operator can perform on a particular thread.
 Even better — since switching a thread is an operator it is a part of the same awesome declarative API.